 The published rate of interest offered by a financial institution.
 Also known as a flat rate of interest.
 The Bank Base Rate is issued by the Bank of England.
 The Finance House Base Rate (FHBR) is issued by the Finance & Leasing Association and represents the cost to finance companies of borrowing funding to lend to customers.

 Specialist Automotive Finance (SAF) has been introduced by the Finance & Leasing Association (see FLA).
-The Certificate of SAF Competence is clear recognition to consumers which dealership staff have attained the professional standard on motor finance set by the SAF Competence Test (online testing).
+The Certificate of SAF Competence is clear recognition to customers which dealership staff have attained the professional standard on motor finance set by the SAF Competence Test (online testing).

 A type of purchase agreement where title/ownership to the associated goods (for example, a vehicle) passes from the finance company to the customer once all payments have been made.